To accomplish great things we must first dream, then visualize, then plan… believe… act! Alfred A. Montapert.

 Nothing can stand in the way of the power of millions of voices calling for change, Barack Obama.

 We always have a choice.
-We need to be the change we wish to see in the world, we could change our attitude towards our problems and circumstances, how we deal with them, improve our knowledge, skills, and competency, join social movements and civil society groups, become social activists, protest against social injustice and its causes.
+We need to be the change we wish to see in the world, we could change our attitude towards the problems and circumstances from indifference to awareness, how we deal with them, improve our knowledge, skills, and competency, join social movements, NGOs, and civil society groups, become social activists and protest against social injustice and its root causes.

 For example, when the loss of a family member through death occurs, after the initial time of grief and mourning, we need to accept that life goes on, remember fondly the good times we spent together (“Don’t cry because it’s over, smile because it happened,” Dr. Seuss), comfort the bereaved and eventually move on in life, try to fill that gap with love, etc.